An interview with Tarik Ballouz, Chief Operating Officer at WIS, who explains how he started out in 2015 and grew with the company.

 - We save on waste:

 - a) We`re separating our daily waste (plastic, organic, and general waste).
 We`re also using white organic bags (which are recyclable) for organic waste, until this waste will land eventually in our composter.
 Even though Malta as a country is poor at recycling and is called the dirty men of Europe, we try to do what we can.
-Especially if it`s clear that the majority of plastic never gets recycled (91% of the world`s plastic is not according to this article).
+Especially if it`s clear that the majority of plastic never gets recycled (91% of the world`s plastic is not according to this article) and Malta has no deposit return scheme like this creative one in Rome.

 - b) Composting: We compost all organic waste (this produces fertile soil for our indoor plants and saves work to carry garbage down and reduces our waste in general).
 Since it`s quite hot here in Malta and there is also usually some wind, it works quite well actually.